 This chicken adobo recipe is from his book The Adobo Road Cookbook, which you can purchase on Amazon.
 And I really look forward to discovering more of his delicious Filipino recipes.
 Therefore I’ll consult The Adobo Road Cookbook, as well as Burnt Lumpia!

-You will be amazed at the simplicity of this dish!
+Above all you will be amazed at the simplicity of this dish!
 For instance, there are very few ingredients in this recipe.
 And it comes together so beautifully.
 All you need is bone-in skin-on chicken thighs, soy sauce, vinegar, garlic, bay leaves, and peppercorns.
 That’s it!

 So you must try this amazing recipe soon!
 In summary, enjoy this taste of the Philippines right in your own home!